nus-cs3281/2021/students/wxwxwxwx9/knowledge.md

 - Deciding how the automated tests would be affected with SSR in place (we decided to retain the HTML output that is not server-rendered)
 - Resolving CI issues where the tests run fine locally but not on certain CI platforms (e.g. setting Node environment variables; [`cross-env`](https://www.npmjs.com/package/cross-env) really helped a lot here)
 - Resolving hydration issues due to existing bugs in MarkBind (#1548)[https://github.com/MarkBind/markbind/pull/1548]

+In my opinion, there aren't many resources out there for Vue SSR as compared to React SSR.
+Thus, if the resources for Vue SSR are not sufficient, you may want to reference some of the React SSR resources; the principles for both should be somewhat similar.

 ## Final Thoughts